Posted by: Kaplan Schweser

 The Level III CFA exam is challenging because, as detailed previously, the exam format is quite a bit different than the Level II and Level I formats.
 The pass rate for the June 2017 Level III exam was 54%.
 It’s important to remember that everyone sitting for Level III has already passed the first two levels.
 So these are the best of the brightest candidates, and still only slightly more than half passed.

-Hopefully this article answers most of your questions about the Level III CFA exam.
+Hopefully this article answers most of your questions about Level III of the CFA Program exam.
 If you have additional questions, please reach out to our Student Support team.
-You can also find additional information in our CFA blog.
-When you begin planning to sit for the exam, we strongly suggest watching Kaplan Schweser Level III manager David Hetherington’s video How to Pass the Level III CFA Exam as a starting point.
+You can also find additional information in our blog.
+When you begin planning to sit for the exam, we strongly suggest watching Kaplan Schweser Level III manager David Hetherington’s video How to Pass Level III of the CFA Program Exam as a starting point.

 Have your voice heard as a published guest writer in our blog.